Open-Model-Initiative/imagegen-speedrun/speedrun-idea-ext-track-v1.md

 ### Model Size

 * **Model size is not fixed**
-* Participants may use any architecture
+* Participants may use any architecture (transformer-based diffusion backbone is the mostly used one)
 * Model parameter count must be reported

 This benchmark explicitly encourages **scaling analysis**.